WHAT TO SEE IN DA NANG, VIETNAM?

 The Golden Bridge was part of a $2 billion investment to raise the level of tourism in the area, and it worked!
 It grabbed the attention of visitors by dominating social media pages around the world.

 The bridge looks like a wisp of gold in the sky.
-Held by monolithic hands that the dense jungle seems to struggle to recover.
+Held by monolithic hands the dense jungle seems to struggle to recover.
 The bridge looks east, over the lush greenery towards Da Nang, and has no obstacles obstructing the view.

 To get there, you can book a guided tour here.